rapid7/metasploit-framework/documentation/modules/post/multi/gather/chrome_cookies.md

 The module writes a random 10-15 character file containing HTML to a directory you can specify via `WRITABLE_DIR`.

 ### Running processes
-On non-meterpreter sessions, a headless Chrome process will be left running after module execution is completed.
+On non-Windows non-meterpreter sessions, a headless Chrome process will be left running after module execution is completed.
 You can still find and kill this process manually after the module execution is completed.

 ## Vulnerable Application